 As the digital landscape expands and online shopping becomes the new norm, the opportunities for fraudsters grow as well.

 Credit card testing is just one of many clever ways to defraud cardholders and merchants.
 It’s a very subtle attack with a small impact per each incident.
 However, when conducted at scale, card testing becomes a big problem.

 How does card testing work, though?
 How is it impacting eCommerce in general, and merchants in particular?
 Crucially, what are the signs that can tip you off and help stop these attacks?
 Let’s find out.

 - Return Fraud: What It Is, and How Merchants Can Fight It

-- The Top 5 Prepaid Card Scams to Watch Out For in 2022
+- The Top 5 Prepaid Card Scams to Watch Out For in 2023

-What is Card Testing?
+What is Credit Card Testing?

 - Card Testing

 Card testing, also known as “card cracking,” is a type of credit card fraud that involves testing the validity of a credit card to determine if it's a valid, active card.
 This is done by charging a small amount to the card.
 If the charge goes through, the fraudster knows that the card is active and can then use it for larger purchases.